LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 The model considers as negligible the effect of the pendulum forces (translational and rotational) applied on the trolley.

 $$  x(s) = \frac{1}{\tau s + 1} $$

+## Identification

 |Trolley Parameter|Estimated Value|
 | :---: | :---: |
 | $\tau$  | $0.3s$ |

 The trolley does not have any sensors.
 No encoder or current sensor are used to control the two motors.
 The parameters $\tau$ is guessed instead of identified.

-## Identification

 Still the pendulum model including the trolley is simulated with its feedback loop controller and results are compared against recorded data of the real system running the same feedback loop controller.
 The simulated pendulum states are re-initialized periodically ($\approx 2s$) with the real pendulum states as the model would diverge otherwise due to perturbations not modeled and model discrepancies.
 Correctness of the model can be checked between theses periodic re-initialization.

 # Controller

 `Stabilization overview:` The microcontroller computes the angle of the pendulum from the inertial sensor measurements (accelerometers and rate gyro).
 A feedback loop stabilizes the pendulum up right while maintaining the pendulum position still.
 The pendulum translation is estimated through an internal dynamic model of the trolley stimulated with a copy of the DC motor command.
 The pendulum slow translations reflect the drift of the internal estimation of the displacement.

+## Linearized model

+## LQR feedback controller

 Video of the inverted Pendulum when it encounters a wall:
 {{< vimeo id="309876329" caption="Inverted pendulum pushing a wall">}}
 <!-- You tube alternative: {{< youtube id ="xbu4hXOnemE" >}} -->

 Another way to stabilize a pendulum with an electric see-saw ([video](https://sciencedemonstrations.fas.harvard.edu/presentations/inverted-pendulum)).